 Explore these atmospheric and fascinating buildings and discover the history of the Port of Lancaster, the local fishing industry and life in the spaces between land and sea.
 You can experience the treacherous crossing of the sands, sit in a packet boat on the Lancaster Canal, and hear about life on and around Morecambe Bay.
 Discover Lancaster’s darker side, as we uncover the city’s involvement in the Transatlantic slave trade and how many families grew their wealth from the trade in enslaved Africans and slave-produced goods.

-There are gender-neutral public toilets available on site, two are on the ground floor and one is accessible for wheelchair users (please be aware that there is no emergency cord).
+There is a gender-neutral and wheelchair-accessible public toilet available on the ground floor.
+(Please be aware that there is no emergency cord).

-There are baby changing facilities on site within our ground floor toilets.
+There are baby changing facilities on-site within our ground floor toilet.

 Quayside Tea Room

 Open for drinks and cakes 12:00 – 15:30* every Friday, Saturday, Sunday, Monday.